keithballinger/.conductor/conductor.md

 Here are the six essential files that make up the Conductor system:

-### 1. `plan.md`: The Master Blueprint
+### 1. `plan.md`: The AI-Generated Project Blueprint

+This is the project's master plan, authored by your AI assistant.

+-   **Process:** You provide the high-level project goal (e.g., "a photo-sharing app for dog owners").
+The AI will then ask clarifying questions and generate a comprehensive plan, breaking the project into phases and actionable tasks.
-This is the single source of truth for what the project aims to achieve.
-It's a living document that outlines the entire scope of work, broken down into phases and actionable tasks.
+-   **Purpose:** To serve as the single source of truth for what needs to be done, created for you by the AI.

--   **Purpose:** To define the project's goals and provide a clear, hierarchical task list.
--   **Structure:** Use checklists (`[ ]`, `[~]`, `[x]`) to track the status of major phases and individual tasks.
-This makes it easy to see progress at a glance.
--   **Key Feature:** It's the "what" and the "why" of your project.
-Every major piece of work should be represented here before you begin.

 > **For a New Project:** Start by outlining the major phases or features.
 You don't need every detail at first, but you need a clear roadmap.